Vsw-11k/ODD-EVEN-GAME/README.md

 # ODD-EVEN-GAME
 * It is cricket game played by ourself with the computer
 * It is similar to the normal cricket by it is played virtually
-* code is on Mainclass file
+* code is on Main file